St Marys railway station, Sydney: Future

 A scoping study into rail investment to service Western Sydney and the proposed Western Sydney Airport was announced by the New South Wales and Australian governments in November 2015.
-The study's final report was released in March 2018 and included a proposal to construct a "North-South Link" from Schofields to Macarthur via the airport.
+The study's final report was released in March 2018 and included a proposal to construct a "North–South Link" from Schofields to Macarthur via the airport.

 At the same time, the governments announced the development of a new rail line serving the airport.
 This line would form part of the North-South Link, running south from St Marys to the airport, before continuing on to the "Badgerys Creek Aerotropolis" – an area south of the airport.
 Funding for the line will be split 50:50 between the governments.
 Construction began December 2022 on the Sydney Metro Western Sydney Airport.

-An additional pedestrian footbridge is set to be built and will consist of a direct entrance towards the adjacent upcoming Metro Station and a passageway to the existing multi-storey car park.
+An additional pedestrian footbridge is set to be built and will be comprised of a direct entrance towards the adjacent upcoming Metro Station and a passageway to the existing mutli-storey car park.